jeremywanjohi/ecolocator/README.md

 - The main entry point for the frontend application.
 - Sets up navigation and links all the screens together.

 `ecolocator-frontend/ecolocator-app/screens`:
--Contains the main screens such as
+- Contains the main screens such as
 - WelcomeScreen
--LoginScreen
+- LoginScreen
--MapScreen
+- MapScreen
--NearestCenterScreen
+- NearestCenterScreen
--DirectionsScreen
+- DirectionsScreen

 ` `